O/O Brewing by Lundgren+Lindqvist

 Opinion by Richard Baird Posted 9 September 2015

 O/O Brewing is a high-end craft brewery, set up in 2011 by Olle Andersson & Olof Andersson, with premises in the Swedish city of Gothenburg.
-O/O worked with Scandinavian graphic design studio Lundgren+Lindqvist, who had created labels for a variety of other O/O beers, to develop new packaging for their brews.
+O/O worked with Scandinavian graphic design studio Lundgren+Lindqvist, who had created labels for a variety of other O/O beer, to develop new packaging for their brews.
 The studio revised and simplified the design system from earlier releases but continued to embrace a collaborative approach with artists and designers.
 This article was updated February 2017 to include O/O Brewing’s latest releases.

 The collaborative foundation of the O/O label system remains.
 For the Spring 2015 range these featured work by Fredrik Åkum (Evergreen), Alexander Palmeståhl (Bohemia) and Lundgren+Lindqvist (Pretty), with each contributing an image that they felt conveyed the characteristics of the beer.